 Other price risk is the risk that the value of financial instruments will fluctuate as a result of changes in market prices (other than those arising from interest rate or currency risk), whether caused by factors specific to an individual investment, its issuer or other factors affecting all instruments traded in a market or market segment.
 All investments present a risk of loss of capital.
 The Manager moderates this risk through a careful selection of securities and other financial instruments within the parameters of the investment strategies.
 Except for certain derivative contracts, the maximum risk resulting from financial instruments is equivalent to their fair value.
-The maximum risk of loss on certain derivative contracts such as forwards, swaps and futures contracts is equal to their notional values.
-In the case of written call (put) options and futures contracts sold short, the maximum loss to the Fund increases, theoretically without limit, as the fair value of the underlying security increases (decreases).
+The maximum risk of loss on certain derivative contracts such as forwards, swaps and futures contracts sold short, the maximum loss to the Fund increases, theoretically without limit, as the fair value of the underlying security increases (decreases).
 However, these instruments are generally used within the overall investment management process to manage the risk from the underlying investments and do not typically increase the overall risk of loss to the Fund.